gitlabhq/omnibus-gitlab/doc/roles/README.md

   *By default, enables no other services.*
 - **pgbouncer_role**

-  Enables the pbouncer and consul services on the machine
+  Enables the pgbouncer and consul services on the machine

   *By default, enables no other services.*
 - **consul_role**